sdpalley/docs.erisindustries.com/tutorials/services-making.md

 eris services logs idi
 ```

-Idi should have displayed the port.
+Idi should now have displayed the port.

 # Test the Microservice